arakoodev/EdgeChains/README.md

 * **Fault tolerance**: EdgeChains is designed to be fault-tolerant, and can continue to retry & backoff even if some of the requests in the system fail.
 * **Scalability**: EdgeChains is designed to be scalable, and can be used to write your chain-of-thought applications on large number of APIs, prompt lengths and vector datasets.

-## Why do you need Prompt & Chain Engineering
+## Why do you need Prompt & Chain Orchestration ?
 Most people who are new to Generative AI think that the way to use OpenAI or other LLMs is to simply ask it a question and have it magically reply.
 The answer is extremely different and complex.

 ### Complexity of Prompt Engineering